 Graduate students may repeat one graduate course and count only the second grade earned as part of their GPAs.
-In order to do so, a student must submit the repeat option form to the School's Director of Graduate Studies, Jeff Huber (ieffrey.huber@uky.edu).
-The DGS then petitions on the student's behalf the Dean of the Graduate School.
+The repeat option form can be found on the Student Forms page of the Graduate School's website.
+Students should submit the completed form to Sarah Jane Tamme (sarah.tamme@uky.edu).
+The School's Director of Graduate Studies, Jeff Huber, will review and sign the form before submitting it to the Graduate School.
 Students can only use the repeat option once during their degree program.